mercadopago/devsite-docs/guides/additional-content/dashboard/applications.en.md

 #### Score details

 Access button to the tool where you can **measure the quality of your application**, where you can identify points of improvement in your integration and bring it up to Mercado Pago standards.
-Check out [Homologator](/developers/en/guides/additional-content/homologator/homologator) for more information.
+Check out [Integration quality](/developers/en/guides/additional-content/homologator/homologator) for more information.

+> WARNING
+>
+> Attention
+>
+> For now, the [integration quality](/developers/en/guides/additional-content/homologator/homologator) measuring tool is only available for integrations with [Checkout Pro](/developers/en/docs/checkout-pro/landing).

 #### My credentials